 As many of the readers may know, I am currently researching and visiting universities around the country.
-I plan on applying to a handful of Anthropology PhD programs that seem like a good match for my research interests this coming Winter.
-My goal is to find a program strong in Pre-historic North American Archaeology AND Digital Humanities Research.
+I plan on applying to a handful of Anthropology PhD programs that seem like a good match for my research interests in the near future.
+My goal is to find a program strong in Pre-historic North American Archaeology and Digital Humanities Research.
 Since I already have a general M.A. in Anthropology, I wanted to find a school with the resources and opportunities available that would allow me to research my specific topics of interest; not just sign onto someone else’s.

 As part of this quest, I recently visited the Michigan State University Anthropology Department to speak with some of the faculty and tour the facilities.
 First off, let me say that I really liked the MSU campus.
 The university is among the largest in the country and boasts the facilities one would expect with such a sprawling city-campus.